Silambam Highlight

 STATUS FOR TRANSPARENCY & ACCOUNTABILITY

-This status report on Silambam activity for physical, health, sports, and education is the first dedicated assessment of global progress on country implementation of the Global Action Plan 2018-2030 to improve activity levels, strengthen coordination, international development, foster partnerships, and reinforce the urgency on safeguarding the Indian traditional arts worldwide.
+This status report on Silambam activities in physical health, arts, sports, culture, and education provides the first global assessment of country-level implementation of the Global Action Plan 2018-2030 by focusing on improving activity levels, strengthening international coordination, fostering development and partnerships, and reinforcing the urgency of safeguarding Indian traditional arts worldwide.